Curriculum Intent and Implementation

-What makes Languages special in KS3 at KGGS is that all girls have the chance to learn three languages – French in Year 7, and French, German and Spanish in Year 8 and Year 9.
-This means that they can access the culture of three major European countries, have some confidence in getting by wherever those languages are spoken, and have a solid base for further study.
+What makes Languages special in KS3 at KGGS is that all students learn three languages: French in Year 7, and French, German & Spanish in Years 8 and 9.
+This means that they can access the cultures of three major European countries; communicate in countries where these languages are spoken; and establish solid foundations for further linguistic study.

-The Languages Faculty offers AS and A Level courses in French, German and Spanish.
-Which language you choose, or how many, will depend on your strengths and interest, but the content of the course and our approach to it, is broadly similar across the three languages.
+The Languages Faculty at KGGS offers Advanced Level courses in French, German and Spanish.
+Whichever language you choose, or how many you choose to study, will depend on your strengths and interests, but the content of the course and our approach to delivering it is broadly similar across the three subjects.

 As a faculty, we are taking increasing advantage of new technologies to access information and practise listening and reading skills via the Internet.
 In KS5, we follow AQA specifications in MFL.
 And, to support the study of languages in KS5, regular timetabled sessions with our language assistants are effective in helping students to be confident second language speakers.